aridjayarecipes/cutesrecipes.web.app/content/post/2175-how-to-prepare-award-winning-plum-and-amp-almond-cake-with-rosewater-icing.md

-So that is going to wrap this up with this special food plum &amp; almond cake with rosewater icing recipe.
+So that is going to wrap this up with this special food plum & almond cake with rosewater icing recipe.
 Thank you very much for your time.
 I am confident you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!